LeonBlade/DalamudPlugins/README.md

 * Click the "+" button to add it to the list.
 * Check the "Enabled" box for your new entry.
 * Click "Save and Close" at the bottom.

-* **NOTE**: Please do not enable testing plugins unless needed and __absolutely under no conditions enable Dalamud Staging or it will prevent the plugin system from loading.__
+## NOTE: Please do not enable "Get plugin testing builds" unless needed!
+Absolutely under no conditions enable Dalamud Staging or it will prevent the plugin system from loading!

 ![Example of what it should look like](https://i.imgur.com/5X1GTFJ.png)